How to file a bug

 Only users with administrator privileges can do so:

 If you are using the latest version of the software available in Fedora, then it is likely that the bug has either not been reported, or has been reported but a fix has not yet been released.
 So, it is useful to search the list of already reported bugs before filing a new report.
-The Fedora Packages Web application lists the currently reported bugs for all packages.
+The Fedora Packages Web application provides a link the open bugs for a package.
 There is also a convenient shortcut that can be used.

 package name must be the formal name of the package.